opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-info.md

-thread_pool | Information about the thread pool. transport | Information about the transport address, including bound address, publish address, and profiles. http | Information about the HTTP address, including bound address, publish address, and maximum content length, in bytes. plugins | Information about the installed plugins, including name, version, OpenSearch version, Java version, description, class name, custom folder name, a list of extended plugins, and `has_native_controller` that specifies whether the plugin has a native controller process. modules | Information about the modules, including name, version, OpenSearch version, Java version, description, class name, custom folder name, a list of extended plugins, and `has_native_controller` that specifies whether the plugin has a native controller process.
+thread_pool | Information about the thread pool. transport | Information about the transport address, including bound address, publish address, and profiles. http | Information about the HTTP address, including bound address, publish address, and maximum content length, in bytes. plugins | Information about the installed plugins, including name, version, OpenSearch version, Java version, description, class name, custom folder name, a list of extended plugins, and `has_native_controller`, which specifies whether the plugin has a native controller process. modules | Information about the modules, including name, version, OpenSearch version, Java version, description, class name, custom folder name, a list of extended plugins, and `has_native_controller` that specifies whether the plugin has a native controller process.
 Modules are different from plugins because modules are loaded into OpenSearch automatically , while plugins have to be installed manually. ingest | Information about ingest pipelines and processors. aggregations | Information about the available aggregation types.